payamyek/CarRental/README.md

 [MIT](https://github.com/payamyek/SupremeCarRentals/blob/master/LICENSE)

-# How To Use
+# Usage

+## Login Menu

-To login into the application use the following credentials: Username = "Admin" and Password = "password123"
+- To login into the application use the following credentials: Username = "Admin" and Password = "password123"

+## Renting a Car

+- In the main menu choose "Rent Car" option which will take you to this screen: